schnodo/tdl-refid-fix/README.md

 # tdl-refid-fix
 Based on a backup that is not corrupted, tdl-refid-fix restores task references that were destroyed by ToDoList 8.2.A1.
 This comes in handy when the task list was  worked on for a while before noticing that references had been replaced by plain copies.

-The implementation does not provide a lot of error handling I really needed the tool only once to reconstruct a large number of destroyed references.
+The implementation does not provide a lot of error handling.
+I really needed the tool only once to reconstruct a large number of destroyed references.

 ## How to use
 1. Run `tdl-refid-fix.pyw`